ramanparmarphillips/Task-62-MERN/Documentation/README.md

 ![](./Admin%20Dashboad.png)

-Thematically they are the same with only with expanded functionality allowing the admin to monitor the users on the platform.
+Thematically and aesthetically they are the same with expanded functionality allowing the admin to monitor the users on the platform and their activity

+## Conclusion

+In conclusion, GoalHERO!™ is an innovative and user-friendly goal setting software designed to help individuals, teams, and organizations achieve their goals.
+The system architecture of the app is robust and secure, built using a combination of technologies including React, Express, Redux, MongoDB, Bcrypt, JWT, and Axios.
+The application has been designed with simplicity and ease of use in mind, ensuring that users can quickly create, edit, and delete goals.
+The functional and non-functional requirements have been carefully considered, ensuring that the application is scalable, reliable, and secure.
+The design patterns and wireframes have been carefully crafted to provide a simple and intuitive user interface that is easy to navigate and understand.
+Overall, GoalHERO!™ is an excellent tool for anyone looking to set and achieve their goals, and it is sure to become a valuable asset for individuals and organizations alike.